Updated: Jul 17

 Join 100 Black Men of London – become a member or volunteer and collaborate with other like-minded professional passionate and positive Black men and women.
 If you can’t give your time, you can also donate.

 Don’t forget that June is also #PrideMonth!
 There are many LGBTQ+ charities that you can support.
-For example, you become a Mermaids volunteer.
+For example, you can become a Mermaids volunteer.
 Mermaids is one of the UK’s leading LGBTQ+ charities, supporting trans and gender-diverse children, young people and their families.

 5. Can’t leave home?
 Then take part from the comfort of your sofa.